amitchell05/100-days-of-code/log.md

 **Thoughts**: I woke up this morning and figured out a few references that were missing.
 I left comments in a copy of my classmate's code to detail the approach I took to refactoring a few of the lines and offered to talk through it with them.
 Hoping that I'm able to help!

+### Day 46: October 7, 2020

+**Today's Progress**: We had a great CoderGirl class today covering CSS and more Git topics.
+I also had fun working in a group on our communication log exercise.
+It brightened my day being able to learn with and help my classmates use Git.

+**Thoughts**: I'm still getting used to Git, but I am a little more comfortable with it now than I was.
+I encountered it in 2018 through LaunchCode's LC101 program.
+I'm grateful for LaunchCode's courses, helping me get closer into tech one step at a time.

 ## Saved Example

 ### Day 1: June 27, Monday